 The Count: 2,700 calories, 309 g carbs

-It's no surprise that a jumbo fast-food meal doesn't play well with your meal plan -- or any healthful diet.
-A bacon cheeseburger, large fries, and large soda contain more than a day's worth of carbs, 2,700 calories, and 44 grams of saturated fat.
+A bacon cheeseburger, large fries, and large soda have more than a day's worth of carbs, 2,700 calories, and 44 grams of saturated fat.
 "Upsizing" and low prices make it hard to eat small portions in burger joints.

 Better Bet: Asian Tuna Burger